Ifyonyiah/Track-My-Crypto/README.md

 ### Description:

-Pulls data from the CoinGecko Data Market API and displays the top 5 countries using cryptocurrencies:
+Pulls data from the CoinGecko Data Market API and displays coins and information about them.
+Also displays the top 5 countries using cryptocurrencies:

 1. USA
 2. India